Health-Informatics-UoN/carrot-docs/docs/CoConnectTools/Installing.md

 !!! caution
     This tool is only stable with python versions `>=3.6` on Unix distributions (macOS, Ubuntu, Centos7) and on Windows.

+The co-connect-tools package is available to be [installed via pip](https://pypi.org/project/co-connect-tools/).
+The latest tagged version of the tool can be found here.
+See [the next section](/docs/CoConnectTools/Installing/#upgrading) on how to upgrade the package to the latest version.

 !!! tip
     It is recommended that you setup your own virtual python environment, for example using [`venv`](https://docs.python.org/3/library/venv.html).